 Make it easy to buy

-Donkey’s years ago, when I was at university, I did the first two years of a psychology degree (the first two years of an MA at Edinburgh are really broad, so I studied psychology, social anthropology and economic history as part of my economics degree) and I’ve always remembered learning that people are cognitive misers.
+Donkey’s years ago, when I was at university, I did the first two years of a psychology degree (an MA at Edinburgh takes four years so the first two are really broad) and I’ve always remembered learning that people are cognitive misers.

 When it comes to processing thoughts and decision-making, we – our brains – want to expend as little effort as possible.
 It doesn’t matter if we’re talking about something of relatively little importance or a massive life-changing decision, we’re hard-wired to take cognitive shortcuts whenever we can.